Q: What is Amazon SageMaker?

 Q: In which regions is Amazon SageMaker available?

-For a list of the supported Amazon SageMaker AWS regions, please visit the AWS Region Table for all AWS global infrastructure.
-Also for more information, see Regions and Endpoints in the AWS General Reference.
+For a list of the supported Amazon SageMaker Amazon Web Services regions, please visit the Amazon Web Services Region Table for all Amazon Web Services global infrastructure.
+Also for more information, see Regions and Endpoints in the Amazon Web Services General Reference.

 Q: What is the service availability of Amazon SageMaker?